Navy Nurse Corps

 This Navy Nurse caring for a native patient in a base hospital on New Guinea wears khaki trousers on account of the mud.

 ....
 Improvisation was necessary.
 Therefore, some Navy Nurses wore privately purchased clothing (for example, commercially available slacks) as a substitute measure.
-In addition, the nurses were soon authorized to wear male uniform khaki clothing because of its availability.
+In addition, the nurses were often wearing male uniform khaki clothing because of its availability.
 This also provided better protection from sun and insects, and stayed cleaner looking longer than standard-issue ward dresses.

 .